 An Oregon native who has lived in Chile for the past 18 years, Jacinda Forster has a combined 20 years’ experience in teaching and coordinating teachers.
 She is married to a Chilean, mother to 3 ½ year old boy-girl twins, and currently a 6th grade teacher at Villa Maria Academy.
-She earned her bachelor’s degree in English and Spanish from Santa Clara University and a Master of Arts in Teaching from the University of Portland.
+She earned her Bachelor’s of Arts Degree in English and Spanish from Santa Clara University and a Master of Arts in Teaching from the University of Portland.

-Jacinda thinks communication in general is a life skill that all students need and wants to provide them with opportunities to build oracy, which will be invaluable for them in the future.
-She loves seeing children seize the opportunity to speak in front of an audience for the first time and believes that participating in the poetry contest is the first step towards becoming an effective speaker.
+Jacinda believes communication in general is a life skill that all students need and wants to provide them with opportunities to build oracy, which will be invaluable for them in the future.
+She loves seeing children seize the opportunity to speak in front of an audience for the first time and believes that participating in the ESU Poetry Recitation Competition is a first step towards becoming an effective confident speaker.

-Throughout his childhood, Ignacio García grew up attending international schools in many different countries across South America, including Brazil, Colombia, Argentina, and Ecuador.
-A Chilean with family ties to Spain, he studied Law at the Universidad Católica and earned a master’s degree in Law in Germany.
+Throughout his childhood, Ignacio García attended international schools in many different countries throughout South America, including Brazil, Colombia, Argentina, and Ecuador.
+A Chilean with family ties to Spain, he studied Law at the Universidad Católica and earned a Master’s Degree in Law in Germany.
 After graduating he started working for an international law firm, and later joined a local firm, where he works mainly for international clients.
 His wife became a teacher at an ESU member school, Villa Maria Academy.
 He currently teaches International Law at Universidad Católica and Universidad de Los Andes.

-Ignacio started collaborating with ESU after a former Chair invited him to join and is currently acting as Secretary to the Board and legal advisor, making sure our non-profit runs smoothly and without obstacles.
-He was eager to get involved in ESU since the activities and events that were put on reminded him of his academic experience growing up and believes that the English language will help the younger generation and that communication is the way to a better world.
-Ignacio has loved seeing the process of kids using language and words and thinks it allows you to know other cultures, make friends, and travel, even if it only be confined to your mind.
+Ignacio started collaborating with ESU after a former Chair invited him to join and is currently acting as Secretary to the Board and Legal Advisor, making sure our non-profit runs smoothly and without obstacles.
+He was eager to get involved in ESU since the activities and events that were put on reminded him of his academic experience growing up.
+He believes that the English language will help the younger generation, and that communication is the way to a better world.
+Ignacio enjoys observing the progress of young people using language.
+He believes that the English language is a vehicle for young people to know other cultures, make friends, and travel.

 IT and Innovations Advisor

-Over the years he has developed a career around technology and innovation, having held positions as Chief Information Officer, Innovation Director, and Product Manager for organisations like Entel, Enaex, Abastible, IBM, and VTR.
+Over the years, Jose Miguel has developed a career around technology and innovation, having held positions as Chief Information Officer, Innovation Director, and Product Manager for organisations like Entel, Enaex, Abastible, IBM, and VTR.
 Jose Miguel has also taken on the role of entrepreneur and started two companies as well as participated in entrepreneurship programs for Corfo and Startup Chile.
 Since 2009, he has taught Innovation, Entrepreneurship, and Strategy.

-His background in technology and teaching is what he sites as the source of his passion for joining ESU in July 2021 – believing in the power of being fluent in the English language in a connected and changing world.
-Jose Miguel is proud that ESU helps open the door to more opportunities for students who participate in our events, so that they can connect, develop, and innovate with people all over the world to make a greater impact on society.
+His background in technology and teaching is what he cites as the source of his passion for joining ESU in July 2021 – believing in the power of English language fluency in a connected and changing world.
+Jose Miguel is proud that ESU helps open the door to more opportunities for students who participate in our events so they can connect, develop, and innovate with people all over the world to make a greater impact on society.